 Medicare can work with other insurance plans to cover your healthcare needs.
 When you use Medicare and another insurance plan together, each insurance covers part of the cost of your service.
 The insurance that pays first is called the primary payer.
 The insurance that picks up the remaining cost is the secondary payer.

-For example, if you had a X-ray bill of $100, the bill would first be sent to your primary payer, who would pay the amount agreed upon by your plan.
-If your primary payer was Medicare, Medicare Part B would pay 80 percent of the cost and cover $80.
-Normally, you’d be responsible for the remaining $20.
+For example, if you had an X-ray bill of $100, the bill would first be sent to your primary payer, who would pay the amount agreed upon by your plan.
+If your primary payer was Medicare, Medicare Part B would pay 80% of the cost and cover $80.
+Typically, you’d be responsible for the remaining $20.
 If you have a secondary payer, they’d pay the $20 instead.

-In some cases, the secondary payer might not pay all the remaining cost.
-When this happens, you’ll receive a bill for the amount left after the primary and secondary payer’s coverage.
+In some cases, the secondary payer might not pay all the remaining costs.
+In this case, you’ll receive a bill for the amount left after the primary and secondary payers have paid their covered parts of the fees.

 Is Medicare primary or secondary?